MEVIT4790 – Master’s Thesis in Screen Cultures, with presentation

 - In the first semester, there will be a “welcome week” for new students (Aug/Sep); students will be assigned (preliminary) supervisors; these supervisors will organize group meetings and workshops/seminars.

-- In the second semester, students will submit their project outline (defining their research field, question(s), method(s) as well as their materials).
-On the basis of this outline, they will receive a thesis supervisor, who will organise meetings either in groups and/or individually.
+- In the end of the second semester, students will submit their project outline (defining their research field, question(s), method(s) as well as their materials).
+On the basis of this outline, they will receive a thesis supervisor, who will organize meetings either in groups and/or individually from the third semester.

-- In the third semester, supervision will commence as in the second semester.
-(For those students doing an international student exchange or a practice semester, there will be the possibility to receive supervision online)
+- In the third semester, supervision will commence as individual or group supervision.
+You will have had a supervisor appointed to you by the Department (For those students doing an international student exchange or a practice semester, there will be the possibility to receive supervision online).
+Submit a signed Master's thesis contract as soon as possible after the start of the third semester to the study administration.

-- In the fourth semester, supervision will commence as in the prior ones.
+- In the fourth semester, supervision will commence as in the third.

 - Students must pass a compulsory activity by giving a presentation of her/his thesis.
 This presentation is normally held just before the oral examination and has to be approved by the committee evaluating the thesis.